-Management turnover creates uncertainties and could harm our business.
+Management turnover creates uncertainties and could harm our business

 We have experienced changes in our executive leadership in the past.
 David O'Toole, our Senior Vice President and Chief Financial Officer, resigned from employment effective September 11, 2017.
 Mr. Jonathan Wolter, a partner at FLG Partners, LLC, was retained as our interim Chief Financial Officer and on May 30, 2018, was appointed Chief Financial Officer.
+On November 14, 2019, we amended our agreement with FLG Partners LLC, to replace Mr. Jonathan Wolter with Mr. James Mackaness as Chief Financial Officer, after Mr. Wolter accepted a full-time position at another company and was therefore no longer available to continue his engagement with us.
 Patricia Hirano was appointed Vice President of Regulatory Affairs on January 1, 2019.